Nadal beats Djokovic in straight sets at French open to win 20th Grand Slam

 This was the 56th installment of Nadal vs. Djokovic, the most meetings between any pair of men in the professional era, and their ninth in a Grand Slam final, equaling Nadal vs. Federer for the most.

-Djokovic had won 14 of the last 18 matchups against Nadal and led 29-26 overall, including a 6-3, 6-2, 6-3 win at the 2019 Australian Open final but Sunday’s final was not his best performance against Nadal.
+Djokovic had won 14 of the last 18 matchups against Nadal and led 29-26 overall, including a 6-3, 6-2, 6-3 win at the 2019 Australian Open final, but Sunday’s final was not his best performance against Nadal.

 CLICK HERE TO GET MORE SPORTS COVERAGE ON FOXNEWS.COM